 - Analyze the use of the Services and user data to understand and improve the Services;

 - For any other purposes disclosed to you at the time we collect your information or pursuant to your consent.

 We are committed to maintaining your trust, and we want you to understand when and with whom we may share the information we collect.

 - Authorized third-party vendors and service providers.
 We share your information with third-party vendors and service-providers that help us with specialized services, including email deployment, payment and order processing, customer service, business analytics, marketing, and data processing.

 - Business transfers.
 We may share your information in connection with a substantial corporate transaction, such as the sale of a website, a merger, consolidation, asset sale, or in the unlikely event of bankruptcy.

 - Legal purposes.
-We may disclose information to respond to subpoenas, court orders, legal process, law enforcement requests, legal claims or government inquiries, and to protect and defend the rights, interests, safety, and security of the Center for American Freedom, our affiliates, users, or the public.
+We may disclose information to respond to subpoenas, court orders, legal process, law enforcement requests, legal claims or government inquiries, and to protect and defend the rights, interests, safety, and security of the Washington Free Beacon, our affiliates, users, or the public.